Rappetor/Sovol-SV08-Mainline/README.md

 _**Method 3**: Choose to run everything from the SD card and stop at Method 2.2_

 > [!TIP]
 > Some people get an error while booting, or it doesn't want to boot at all, after writing the image with Balena Etcher.
-Some have had succes writing the image with the `Raspberry Pi Imager` instead.
+Some have had success writing the image with the `Raspberry Pi Imager` instead.

 <br>